 Municipal Cemetery Office.

-Harsh winter and heavy rainfalls can result in ruts and settled graves that will need to be filled.
-Seeding and leveling of interment sites occurs in the spring and work will commence as weather and ground conditions permit.
+Harsh winters and heavy rainfalls can result in ruts and settled graves that will need to be filled.
+Seeding and levelling of interment sites occur in the spring and work will commence as weather and ground conditions permit.
 These areas will be a priority to our staff as the ground dries up and tractors are able to access sections in need of topsoil and seed.

 Dogs in Cemeteries

 Dogs must be kept on a leash at all times in the cemetery for the safety of workers and visitors.
-Any violations to this rule will be reported to P.A.W.R.
+Any violations of this rule will be reported to P.A.W.R.